-My Date with Noah Centineo, the Internet’s Boyfriend
+Noah Centineo, Shameless Heartthrob

 If I seem thirsty, well, isn’t that the point?
 At 22, Centineo is the most effective, addictive sort of heartthrob: the kind who absolutely loves being one, the kind who does everything in his power to make us thirst harder than we’ve ever thirsted before — and, yeah, it works.
 When the movie came out in August, Noah Centineo was immediately, breathlessly given the title of Internet’s Boyfriend.
 Now, with his second Netflix rom-com, Sierra Burgess Is a Loser, in which he plays yet another lovable, evolved jock, Centineo has graduated to full-on cultural obsession.

 In less than a month his Instagram followers went from just under 800,000 to 9.5 million.
-In the movie, his character drives crosstown to buy his love interest her favorite Korean yogurt drinks — and no joke — Yakult yogurt stock has been going up.
+In the movie, his character drives crosstown to buy his love interest her favorite Korean yogurt drinks — and no joke — Yakult stock has been going up.
 This man’s floppy hair is actually driving the market.
 He’s been stalked by fans and now employs an omnipresent security guard named Dave.
 He’s been the subject of a leaked nude scandal (“I understand why you have to ask that question,” he demurred when I asked him about a certain video that’s been making the rounds.
 “I just hope you understand why I’m not gonna answer it.”).
 His Twitter mentions are an anthology of fantasies — some chaste and some really not — written by women of all ages.
 “Tell them all to hit my line,” he says with a laugh.

 In the spirit of rom-coms adapted from YA novels, I’ve planned a perfect “teen movie date” with Centineo — a trip to Coney Island on a hot September Thursday.
 However, I arrive at the boardwalk only to discover most of Coney Island’s attractions close immediately after Labor Day.
 Yes, I’ve tried to orchestrate a perfect date with the cinematic ideal of a boyfriend, only to realize I’m a few days too late to ride the Wonder Wheel.